 Before new legislators begin serving, they must deal with many practical details related to legislative service.
 These include enrolling in state benefit plans; setting up offices in their districts and Springfield; and taking actions necessary to be reimbursed for travel on legislative business.

 Legislators also often help constituents who are having problems with state agencies.

 All of these subjects are discussed in this chapter.
-Chapter 7 ("Taxes, Campaign Finance, and Ethics Laws") gives more detailed information on some of these topics.
+Some are addressed in more detail in Chapter 6 ("Taxes, Campaign Finance, and Ethics Laws").